diegobarros0701/advanced-pagination-js/README.md

 ## Configurations

-Below is the list of available options, with them default values:
+Below is the list of available options, with them default values.

 ```javascript
 total_of_record: 30 // required
 records_per_page: 10 // required